 508 Rutledge Street, Camden

 Rutledge Street Gallery immediately welcomes you with its carefully curated galleries filled with colorful artwork.
-We were a little nervous walking into such a carefully ordered studio with even older children but were immediately welcomed kids and all (of course we were careful to make sure we respected the space).
+We were a little nervous walking into such a carefully ordered studio with even older children but were immediately welcomed by kids and all (of course we were careful to make sure we respected the space).
 The artwork was varied and interesting to browse and the store also had a wide selection of Turkish rugs.

 Kershaw County Farmers Market